Résumé

 Source Code

-Features For Each Stock Ticker
+Features for Each Stock Ticker

 • Open, Close, High, Low, EMA(12), EMA(26), MA(6), DI, MACD, and PSY(13)